IamTirtha/IamTirtha/README.md

 Here are some ideas to get you started:

-- 🔭C , Python , HTML
+- 🔭C , Python , HTML , DSA(With C)
 - 🌱
 - 👯 I’m looking to collaborate on projects.
 - 🤔 I’m looking for help with building my career.